weakish/docs-en/views/realtime-guide-beginner.md

 Beside the [one-on-one chatting](#one-on-one-chatting) and [group chats](#group-chats) mentioned earlier, LeanMessage also supports these types of conversations:

 - Chat room: This can be used to build conversations that serve scenarios like live streaming.
-It’s different than a basic group chat on the number of members supported and the deliverability promised.
+It's different than a basic group chat on the number of members supported and the deliverability promised.
 See [3.
 Chat Rooms](realtime-guide-senior.html#chat-rooms) for more details.
 - Temporary conversation: This can be used to build conversations between users and customer service representatives.
-It’s different than a basic one-on-one chatting on the fact that it has a shorter TTL which brings higher flexibility and lower cost (on data storage).
+It's different than a basic one-on-one chatting on the fact that it has a shorter TTL which brings higher flexibility and lower cost (on data storage).
 See [3.
 Temporary Conversations](realtime-guide-senior.html#temporary-conversations) for more details.
 - System conversation: This can be used to build accounts that could broadcast messages to all their subscribers.
-It’s different than a basic group chat on the fact that users can subscribe to it and there isn’t a number limit of members.
-Subscribers can also send one-on-one messages to these accounts and these messages won’t be seen by other users.
+It's different than a basic group chat on the fact that users can subscribe to it and there isn't a number limit of members.
+Subscribers can also send one-on-one messages to these accounts and these messages won't be seen by other users.
 See [4.
 System Conversations](realtime-guide-systemconv.html#system-conversations) for more details.

 ## Continue Reading